franckXu/blog-1/_sources/2018/09/09/clean-code-types.rst.txt

 * Reducing state space, returning result or error instead of result and error.
 * RAII and automatic resource management.

 Types are great tools for implementing safer, reusable code.
-In fact, I started writing a book about practical use of types to build software.
-You can follow the development of `Practical Types <https://github.com/vladris/practical-types>`_ on GitHub.

 ----